 Privacy and your educational records

-A "student" is defined as 1) someone who has reached 18 years of age or 2) is attending a postsecondary institution at any age.
-This means that all the rights that once belonged to the student's parent(s) transfer to the student at the postsecondary level.
+A "student" is defined as 1) someone who has reached 18 years of age or 2) is attending college at any age.
+This means that all the rights that once belonged to the student's parent(s) transfer to the student at the college level.
 FERPA does state that the college may release information to the parent(s) of a student but is not required to do so.
-Information about how Registration and Records may disclose information to a parent can be found at our FERPA for Parents page.
-Access to official educational records does not allow parents to directly contact instructors, academic deans or counselors.
+Information about how the college may disclose information to a parent can be found at the FERPA for Parents page.

 Contact